-Petitioners' claim charts cite a few paragraphs of Dr. Van Ness' declaration for the proposition that "the knowledge of POSA"-i.e., common knowledge would have supplied the missing claim elements "deleting a gene encoding α 1,6fucosyltransferase" or "adding a mutation to said gene to reduce or eliminate α 1,6fucosyltransferase activity."
-(Ex.
-1007, ¶¶75, 102, 128, 154; see also Pet., 22-23, 101-103, 127-129, 153-155.)
+The Petition cites a few paragraphs of Dr. Van Ness' declaration to support the proposition that "the common knowledge of a POSA"-i.e., common knowledge-would have supplied the missing claim elements so that "[a] POSA would achieve [the claimed host cell] by 'knocking-out' the gene for the enzyme that adds the fucose to the sugar chain-α1,6-fucosyltransferase."
+(Pet., 19-20, 25, 31-32, 38-39; see also Ex.
+1007, ¶¶ 32-34, 39-42, 70-77, 95-102, 119-127, 144-152.)
 Petitioners' reliance on common knowledge is misplaced as a matter of law and fact.

-The Petition fails to provide any reasoned analysis or evidentiary support to show that the missing elements were evidently and indisputably within the common knowledge of those skilled in the art.
-See Robert Bosch Tool Corp. v.
-SD3, LLC, No. IPR2016-01753, Paper 15, at 26-27 (P.T.A.B.
-Mar.
-22, 2017)

-(rejecting Petitioner's argument that a POSA's common knowledge would supply a missing limitation because "the [missing] limitations are important structural limitations that are not evidently and indisputably within the common knowledge of those skilled in the art.").
+The Petition fails to provide any reasoned analysis or evidentiary support to show that "the gene for the enzyme that adds the fucose to the sugar chain-α1,6-fucosyltransferase" was evidently and indisputably within the common knowledge of those skilled in the art.
+See Robert Bosch, No. IPR2016-01753, Paper 15, at 26-27 (rejecting Petitioner's argument that a POSA's common knowledge would supply a missing limitation because "the [missing] limitations are important structural limitations that are not evidently and indisputably within the common knowledge of those skilled in the art").

-Petitioners' reliance on common knowledge to supply key central elements of claim 1 is not legally sufficient to support institution.
-Arendi, 832 F.3d at 1362 (common knowledge inappropriate to supply missing claim limitation that "plays a major role in the subject matter claimed," and should apply only where the missing limitation is "unusually simple and the technology particularly In Arendi, the Federal Circuit distinguished Perfect Web straightforward.").
-Technologies, Inc. v.
+Petitioners' reliance on common knowledge to supply key central elements of claims 1 and 7 is not legally sufficient to support institution.
+Arendi, 832 F.3d at 1362 (common knowledge inappropriate to supply missing claim limitation that

+"plays a major role in the subject matter claimed," and should apply only where the missing limitation is "unusually simple and the technology particularly straightforward.").
+In Arendi, the Federal Circuit distinguished Perfect Web Technologies, Inc. v.
 InfoUSA, Inc., 587 F.3d 1324, 1329 (Fed.
 Cir.
 2009), in which common knowledge was invoked to supply a limitation missing from the prior art where "the missing claim limitation-step D of steps A-D-was nothing more than an instruction to repeat steps A, B, and C until a particular quantity of email was sent in accordance with the claim."
 Id.
 In Arendi, as here, "[b]y contrast, the missing [limitation] at issue [] plays a major role in the subject matter claimed."
 Id.
 The Federal Circuit cautioned that Perfect Web "ought to be treated as the exception, rather than the rule."
 Id.
 The importance of the missing elements shows that this Petition is not such an exception to the rule.

 Moreover, Dr. Van Ness' claim that the key claim elements existed in the common knowledge lacks any support or analysis.
-Dr. Van Ness refers to "Section IV" of his Declaration as supporting his assertion that "deleting a gene encoding α 1,6-fucosyltransferase" or "adding a mutation to said gene to reduce or eliminate α 1,6-fucosyltransferase activity" were common knowledge.
+Dr. Van Ness refers to "Section IV" of his Declaration as supporting his assertion that knocking out a gene encoding α1,6-fucosyltransferase was common knowledge.
 (Ex.
-1007, ¶¶75, 102, 128, 154.)
+1007, ¶¶ 70-77, 95-102, 119-127, 144-152.)
 But Section IV contains only two misleading characterizations of the state of the art.

 First, Dr. Van Ness alleges that the "human fucosyltransferase gene sequence had been cloned in 1994 by Sasaki et al. (269 (20) J. Biol.
 Chem.
+14730-

-14730-37 (1994))."
+37 (1994))."
 (Ex.
-1007, ¶40.)
+1007, ¶ 40.)
 But the Sasaki reference actually describes cloning of the gene for $\alpha 1,3$ -fucosyltransferase, which as explained above is a different enzyme involved in the biosynthesis of an E-selectin ligand involved in leukocyte trafficking to lymphoid tissues and sites of inflammation.
 (Ex.
 2009.)
-The $\alpha 1,3$ fucosyltransferase enzyme is not related to N-linked oligosaccharide processing and has no involvement to the recited $\alpha 1,6$ -fucosyltransferase activity of claim 1.
+The $\alpha 1,3$ -fucosyltransferase enzyme is not related to N-linked oligosaccharide processing and has no involvement with the presence or absence of fucose at the 6 position of N-acetylglucosamine in the reducing end of an antibody's complex sugar chains as recited in claims 1 and 7.
 (Ex.
-2011, 97:16-98:20.)
+1038, 97:16-98:20.)